Brachioplasty

 How Is Brachioplasty Performed?

 Brachioplasty is typically an outpatient procedure.
 After anesthesia is administered, incisions will be made on the underside or back of the arm, often extending from the underarm to just above the elbow.
 The pattern and length of the incision depend on the amount and location of the excess skin to be removed.
 After making the incisions, Dr. Rothfield will tighten and reshape the underlying supportive tissue with internal sutures and remove excess fat using liposuction if necessary.
 Excess skin is then trimmed away, and the remaining skin is smoothed over the new arm contour.
 The incisions are closed with sutures, and the arms are often wrapped in elastic bandages to minimize swelling.
-The procedure typically takes one hour and a post-operative visit will occur the next day.
+In most cases, this procedure takes one hour and a post-operative visit will occur the next day.

 How Is Recovery from Brachioplasty?